Silver Coins You Can Find Metal Detecting – Complete Guide

 *Values vary with silver spot price.
 Check coinflation.com for current melt values.

-• Use proper holders: 2×2 flips, non-PVC holders
+• Use proper holders: 2×2 flips or non-PVC holders prevent damage

 • Store dry: Silver tarnishes in humidity